Epithets of Artemis: O-P

 Oenoatis, derived from the city Oenoe in Argolis.
 Above the town there was the mountain Artemisium, with the temple of the goddess on the summit.
 In a Greek legend the mountain was the place where Heracles chased and captured the terrible Ceryneian Hind, an enormous female deer with golden antlers and hooves of bronze.
 The deer was sacred to Artemis.

 Orthia, upright, with a famous festival at Sparta.
 Her cult was introduced by the Dorians.
 She was worshipped as a goddess of vegetation in an orgiastic cult with boisterous cyclic dances.
 Among the offerings, there were terracotta masks representing grotesque faces and it seems that animal-masks were also used.
 In literature there was a great fight for taking the pieces of cheese that were offered to the goddess.
 The whipping of the epheboi near the altar was a ritual of initiation, preparing them for their future life as soldiers.
 During this ritual the altar was full of blood.

 Votive relief with a dedication to Artemis Phosphorus.
 An exhibit of Varna Archaeological Museum.

+Oupis, watcher, occasionally found in the Peloponnese and linked to Delos, explained as watcher over birth and upbringing of children in the Etymologicum Magnum.

 Paidotrophos, protector of children at Corone in Messenia.
 During a festival of Korythalia the wet-nurses brought the infants in the sanctuary of the goddess, to get her protection.

 Peitho, Persuasion, at the city Argos in Argolis.
 Her sanctuary was in the market place.
 In Pelopponnese Peitho is related to Artemis.
 In Athens Peitho is the consensual force in civilized society and emphasizes civic armony.

 Pergaia, who was worshipped at Pamphylia of Ionia.
 A famous annual festival was celebrated in honor of Artemis in the city Perga.
 Filial cults existed in Pisidia, north of Pamphylia.

 Pheraia, from the city Pherai, at Argos, Athens and Sicyon.
 It was believed that the image of the goddess was brought from the city Pherai of Thessaly.
 This conception relates Artemis with the distinctly Thessalian goddess Enodia.
 Enodia had similar functions with Hecate and she carried the common epithet "Pheraia".

 Phakelitis, of the bundle, at Tyndaris in Sicily.
 In the local legend the image of the goddess was found in a bundle of dry sticks.

 Phoebe, bright, as a moon goddess sister of Phoebus.
 The epithet Phoebe is also given to the moon goddess Selene.